grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 They finished loading the crates of explosives that evening.
 Hemi had Bastian, Gregory, and Owen go over every crate and make sure it was lashed securely enough that it couldn't shift once the _Prospect_ started moving.
 After that, most of the crew hit the rack, though Hemi and Percy were up late in the galley going over the details of their supplies and some questions in the details of the job contract that Hemi wanted Percy to consider.

 [//]: # (Morning: day 1, run to Stilt City)
 The next morning, Hemi was up first, and dragged Bastian out of the rack to help him track down some dock workers who would have the rig to get the compressed air tanks of the _Prospect_ recharged.
-This involved setting up a length of expandable rigid pipes that ran the docking bay, through the cargo hatch, and had to be connected up to pipe fittings mounted to the ceiling of the _Prospect's_ cargo bay.
+This involved setting up a length of expandable rigid pipes that ran the docking bay, through the cargo hatch, and had to be connected up to pipe fittings mounted to the ceiling of the _Prospect's_ cargo hold.
 It had to be rigid pipe the whole way because Hemi wanted to recharge the high-pressure tanks in the _Prospect_ and that air was under such an immense pressure it would blow apart any kind of flexible pipe material.
 Once they had the high-pressure tanks filled, Hemi could recharge the low-pressure tanks as well by utilizing some valves on the tank ballast panel in the control room to bleed off some air from the high-pressure system to the low-pressure tanks.

 The docking bay had high-pressure pipes that were fed down from tanks and compressors in some equipment space up above the exchange floor of the depot.
 Mostly it was just kept ready for an emergency, if the docking bay got flooded and the water needed to be blown out.
 Most subs that docked there had their high-pressure tanks fully charged, since they had to be ready for their own emergencies at any time.
 Refilling a docked submarine's high-pressure tanks was an unusual operation.
 The docking bay had equipment for it, but only a handful of people knew how to use it.
 So Hemi spent the first few hours of the morning wandering around the docking bay and the exchange floor with Bastian looking for those people.